Struggling to eat healthy on a budget? You're not alone.

 2. Eat In-Season Produce

-Produce that is “in season” tends to be cheaper than their out-of-season counterparts.
+Buying produce when it's in season can be much cheaper because it’s more readily available.
+This can be a great way to access the most affordable healthy foods.
 For example, tomatoes and cucumber are in season in the summer, and zucchini and corn are in season in the fall.
 You can also check local Farm Stands for in-season produce and buy straight from the source (while supporting your community).
 Apps like Farmish and SimplyLocal can help you search for stands near you.

 3. Buy Generic and Store Brand